MSDN-WhiteKnight/CilTools/docfx_project/articles/cilview-manual.md

 The stack trace will be displayed in the left panel.
 Some stack frames are hyperlinks, and clicking on them will open the corresponding method in the right panel.
 The instructions belonging to the approximate currently executed code fragment are highlighted in red.
 This feature only works reliably when attaching in active mode.

 ![CilView threads window](../images/cilview3.png)

+## Exception analysis

+To figure out exceptions that the method could potentially throw, open that method and use **Analysis** -> **Show exception (methods)** menu command.
+In the opened window you'll see the list of exception types as well as the call stack that could trigger them.
+The CIL View recursively scans the analysed method and all methods called by it, and searches for exceptions that are thrown and not handled up the stack.
+Not that exception analysis might be inaccurate (bot false positives and false negatives, so it's only good for a quick estimate of thrown exceptions.
+To perform exception analysis on all methods of the current type, use **Analysis** -> **Show exception (type)**.

+To compare exceptions actually thrown by methods of the type and exceptions mentioned in their documentation, select the type and use **Analysis** -> **Compare exceptions** command.
+In the appearing dialog box, select the XML documentation file to compare.
+CIL View supports both regular ECMA XML emitted by C# compiler and monodoc XML format.
+The opened window will show the differences between exceptions reported by analysis and exceptions documented in ECMA XML `<exception>` tags.

+The exception analysis supported when opening both files and processes.
+However, when you hit any limitations mentioned above, the analysis accuracy decreases.

 ## ClickOnce installation with auto-update